-The International Development Department, University of Birmingham, is pleased to offer one scholarship for our MSc in International Development (Governance and State-building), for the academic year starting in September 2020.
+The International Development Department, University of Birmingham, is pleased to offer one scholarship for our MSc in International Development (with Mo Ibrahim Foundation Internship), for the academic year starting in September 2021.

-The pathway for the Foundation scholarship comprises the following modules:
+The pathway for the Foundation scholarship comprises the following compulsory modules:

 - International Development (20 credits)

 - Development Policy and Politics (20 credits)

-- Choice of optional modules (60 credits) – choose from over 25 IDD modules plus others from across the University.
-Dissertation (60 credits) – in depth focus on a topic of particular interest, with support from a supervisor.
+- Dissertation (60 credits).
+An in depth focus on a topic of particular interest, with support from a supervisor.
 This may involve overseas fieldwork in a country chosen by the candidate.

 - Governance and State-building (20 credits)